AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 You can assign a user-friendly device name to your Windows player, thus sending the assigned device name to Adobe Experience Manager (AEM).
 This capability not only lets you name your Windows player but also allows to you to easily assign appropriate content.

 >[!NOTE]
 >You can choose the Player name only before registration.
-Once the Player is registered, the Player name cannot be changed anymore.
+After the Player is registered, the Player name cannot be changed anymore.

 Follow the steps below to configure the name in Windows player: